yuzu-emu-mirror/yuzu/README.md

 ## Compatibility

 The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](https://yuzu-emu.org/help/quickstart/#hardware-requirements).
-Windows users should note that only Windows 10 or newer is supported.
+Windows users should note that only Windows 10 v1803 or newer is supported because of the use of the [Fastmem technology](https://yuzu-emu.org/entry/yuzu-fastmem/), and a custom build without Fastmem might still work for older systems like Windows 7 but is not supported.

 For a full list of games yuzu support, please visit our [Compatibility page](https://yuzu-emu.org/game/)